revsys/django-test-plus/README.md

 guarantee it will increase the time before you get carpal tunnel by at least 3 weeks!

+If you would like to get started testing your Django apps or improve how your team is testing we offer [TestStart](https://www.revsys.com/teststart/) to help your team dramatically improve your productivity.

 ## Support

 Supports: Python 3.6, 3.7, 3.8, 3.9, 3.10, and 3.11.